ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Background and Problem Setup

-\paragraph{Multi-task transfer learning.} Transfer learning methods attempt to learn a new target task given a collection of source tasks by updating the parameters of an LM, which has been proven effective in NLP~\cite{khashabi-etal-2020-unifiedqa,raffel2019exploring} since the knowledge learned from one task can be useful to another task.
-Common approaches include multi-task learning on many different tasks~\cite{liu-etal-2019-multi,aribandi2021ext5} or transferring a model fine-tuned on a single source task to another target task~\cite{vu-etal-2020-exploring,talmor-berant-2019-multiqa}.
-This often results in negative interference between competing tasks~\cite{zhang2020survey, aghajanyan-etal-2021-muppet} and requires massive computational resources to train a joint model on large cross-task data or to search for the best transfer source tasks~\cite{albalak2022feta}.
-Moreover, it is difficult to add a new task to multi-task models since updating them on a new task can result in catastrophic forgetting~\cite{kirkpatrick2017overcoming}; therefore, models must be retrained on a set of multiple tasks~\cite{biesialska-etal-2020-continual}.
+\paragraph{Multi-task transfer learning.} Transfer learning methods attempt to learn a new target task given a collection of source tasks by updating the parameters of an LM, which has been proven effective in NLP~\cite{khashabi-etal-2020-unifiedqa,raffel2019exploring}.
+Common approaches train on many different tasks~\cite{liu-etal-2019-multi,aribandi2021ext5} or transfer a model fine-tuned on source tasks to another target task~\cite{vu-etal-2020-exploring,talmor-berant-2019-multiqa}. { Several recent work introduce zero-shot or few-shot transfer of massive multi-task pretrained models~\cite{sanh2022multitask,min2021metaicl,wang2022benchmarking,mishra-etal-2022-cross,wei2022finetuned}{, without any parameter updates.} However, those massive multi-task training approaches lack the flexibility of adding or removing source tasks ({\it modularity}) even when some tasks cause negative interference between competing tasks~\cite{zhang2020survey, aghajanyan-etal-2021-muppet}.}

+\paragraph{Our problem setup.} We combine parameter-efficient tuning and multi-task learning.
+Given a collection of source tasks $T_1, \ldots T_{t}$, our goal is to learn a new task $T_{target}$ by efficiently updating parameters $\phi_{target}$ given the target task data $\{(\boldsymbol{x},\boldsymbol{y})\}$, transferring knowledge from the source tasks.
+Importantly, we do not know a priori which tasks provide useful inductive bias in the new target task~\cite{ponti2022combining}: seemingly different tasks can benefit from each other.